 Tanah Rata is a quaint walkable town with lots of affordable hotels and eateries.
 Tanah Rata is also where most foreign tourists stay as the bus terminal is located there.
 I personally recommend staying in Tanah Rata if you are visiting Cameron Highlands.

 Brinchang, though a little more well-equipped, doesn’t feel like a nice relaxing town in the mountains.
 There is plenty of traffic and the town is hard to get around on foot.
 Though the top things to do in Cameron Highlands are located closer to Brinchang, I still wouldn’t recommend staying here.

-Here are my hotel recommendations in Tanah Raa, Cameron Highlands.
+Here are our hotel recommendations in Tanah Rata, Cameron Highlands.

 Best Hostel in Cameron Highlands- Traveller Bunker Hostel

 If you are a backpacker in Cameron Highlands, you are in luck.
 Cameron Highlands, Tanah Rata especially, is filled with amazing and affordable hostels.
 The one that we highly recommend is the Traveller Bunker Hostel.

 Featuring capsule-style beds where each bed contains its own fan, power supply, and hanger, guests can properly relax after a long day.
 When you are not relaxing in your comfortable bed, you can hang out in the common area, the perfect place to meet travelers from around the world.